khungrukcad/tunnelkit/README.md

 Currently, the extension supports VPN over both [UDP][ne-udp] and [TCP][ne-tcp] sockets.
 A debug log snapshot is optionally maintained and shared to host apps via the App Group container.

+### LZO

+Due to the restrictive license (GPLv2), LZO support is provided as an optional subspec.

 ## License

 ### Part I